heerme/seql-sequence-learner/README.txt

     [-n token type: 0 or 1] Word or character-level token.
 Words are delimited by white spaces.
 By default set to 1, character-level tokens.
     [-r traversal strategy: 0 or 1] Breadth First Search or Depth First Search traversal of the search tree.
-     By default set to DFS.
+     By default set to BFS.
     [-c convergence threshold >= 0] Stopping threshold based on change in aggregated score predictions.
      By default set to 0.005.
     [-T maxitr] Number of optimization iterations.
 By default set to the maximum between 5,000